-If you’re on the search for somewhere more tranquil, then a suitable alternative is Vanves flea market.
+If you’re on the search for somewhere more tranquil, then a suitable alternative is the Vanves flea market.
 Hidden in a quiet corner of the city, Vanves flea market is easy to get to, and even easier to navigate your way around.

-One of the many reasons that Vanves flea market is ideal for travelers, is that most of the products for sale are small and lightweight, meaning they fit into a suitcase perfectly.
-And did we already mention that Vanves flea market was more affordable than Clignancourt?
+One of the many reasons that the Vanves flea market is ideal for travelers, is that most of the products for sale are small and lightweight, meaning they fit into a suitcase perfectly.
+And did we already mention that the Vanves flea market was more affordable than Clignancourt?
 This friendly “brocante” (established in the early 20th century), hosts around 350 vendors, who sell their goods for very fair and reasonable prices.

-Try to arrive early in the morning (around 7:30 am), as stock does tend to go quickly in Vanves.
-Crowds begin to appear at 9:00 am, so if you want first pick, then you should skip the hotel breakfast.
+Try to arrive early in the morning (around 7:30 am), as the stock does tend to go quickly in Vanves.
+Crowds begin to appear at 9:00 am, so if you want the first pick, then you should skip the hotel breakfast.
 Don’t worry, you won’t go starved, as Vanves flea market hosts a variety of food carts offering up warm croissants and freshly brewed coffee.

-It may be advertised that vendors stalls are open until 4.30 pm, however most sellers in Vanves pack up for a late lunch and often don’t end up returning.
-In their place new stalls set up shop with less enticing modern goods, rather than the vintage wears that attracted you in the first place.
+It may be advertised that vendors stalls are open until 4.30 pm, however, most sellers in Vanves pack up for a late lunch and often don’t end up returning.
+In their place, new stalls set up shop with less enticing modern goods, rather than the vintage wears that attracted you in the first place.

 Keep in mind that most sellers at Vanves flea market only take cash, so make sure you withdraw enough money beforehand.
-If you’ve got your eye on one-too-many alluring items, then your best bartering skills will need to take centerstage.
+If you’ve got your eye on one-too-many alluring items, then your best bartering skills will need to take center stage.
 Vendors usually go down to around 10-15 percent of their original asking price.

 What can you expect to find at the Vanves flea market?

-The Vanves flea market looks more like an English car boot sale than the expensive markets near the Porte de Clignancourt, although most traders are professionals.
-There’s a good range of knick-knacks, some paper items and books (although the nearby Georges Brassens book market is the place to go for books), and a fair amount of French vintage clothing (19th century, 1910s – 1940s).
+The Vanves flea market looks more like an English car boot sale than the expensive antique markets near the Porte de Clignancourt, although most traders are professionals.
+There’s a good range of knick-knacks, some paper items, and books (although the nearby Georges Brassens book market is the place to go for books), and a fair amount of French vintage clothing (19th century, the 1910s – 1940s).
 The Vanves flea market also overflows with old postcard and photographs, paintings, vintage scarves, old keys, plates, silverware, jewelry, glassware, books, frames, tins, clothes from hundreds of years ago, furniture…

 Pros of the Vanves Flea Market

 A welcome reprieve from some of the tourist-filled areas in Paris

-- A market favored more by locals than tourists
+A market favored more by locals than tourists

-- Great finds at budget prices
+Great finds at budget prices

 Be prepared to bargain (dealers generally drop their prices by 10-15 percent)

-- Easy to get to (Metro Line 13)
+Easy to get to (Metro Line 13)

 Cons of the Vanves Flea Market

-- Most vendors take cash only
+Most vendors take cash only